sylvainmouquet/twindmerge/README.md

 ## Description

 TWindMerge provides a powerful solution for managing Tailwind CSS classes in dynamic environments.
-By keeping only the latest conflicting class, TWMerge ensures that your styles are applied as intended, reducing unexpected visual outcomes and improving the maintainability of your codebase.
+By keeping only the latest conflicting class, TWindMerge ensures that your styles are applied as intended, reducing unexpected visual outcomes and improving the maintainability of your codebase.

 ## Installation